Cmk31311/AI_Baseline_Map/README.md

 ## 🙏 Acknowledgments

-- Built for Google Chrome Hackathon
+- Built for Baseline Tooling Hackathon by Google
 - Uses data from [web-features](https://github.com/web-platform-dx/web-features)
 - Powered by [Groq](https://groq.com/) for AI capabilities

+## 📄 License

+MIT License - see LICENSE file for details